- Home

 Washing-up liquid

-Some people swear by more eco-friendly Castile soap, which is made from vegetable-based oils instead of animal fats, and is free of synthetic ingredients.
-The only downside to this is that you can’t mix it with vinegar.
+Some people swear by more eco-friendly castile soap, which is made from vegetable-based oils instead of animal fats and is free of synthetic ingredients.
+The only downside to this soap is that you can’t mix it with vinegar.

 Baking soda

 Baking soda is a chemical compound known as sodium bicarbonate.
-It’s safe and effective to use in almost any cleaning task.
+It’s safe and effective for use in almost any cleaning task.

-It absorbs odours and has a mild abrasive action, which makes it easy to remove dirt with a gentle scrub (without scratching surfaces) on counters, sinks, ovens, stoves, and bathtubs.
+It absorbs odours and has a mild abrasive action, making it easy to remove dirt with a gentle scrub (without scratching surfaces) on counters, sinks, ovens, stoves, and bathtubs.
 It can also be used as a whitener and a deodoriser.

 Baking soda comes as a fine white powder and can be sprinkled onto a surface or made into a cream cleanser.
-Just be aware that it can leave a white residue behind after cleaning, so you’ll need to rinse or wipe a surface well after using it.
+Just be aware that it can leave a white residue, so you’ll need to rinse or wipe surfaces well after using it.

 Baking soda is safe, cheap, and effective.
 It’s available to buy in bulk on Amazon if you’d like to stock up.